dennisXZX/devops-notes/Docker.md

 `docker network connect NETWORK_NAME CONTAINER_NAME` assigns the container to a new private network

 #### Image

+`docker commit CONTAINER_ID TAG_NAME` commit your changes to create a new image

+`docker history IMAGE_NAME` list all the stacks / layers of an image

 `docker search IMAGE_NAME` search docker image on docker hub